jwkicklighter/guides/security/application.md

 their email address is not in a valid format, is for presentation.
 These checks, and more, must be duplicated on the backend.
 Any attacker can use curl to bypass your client-side validations.

+### Cookies

+Cookies are user-controlled input and, therefore, should be treated with suspicion.
+If possible, don't rely on a cookie.

+Cookies can be copied between browsers.
+Just because a request sends a cookie does not mean that the cookie was sent by the user's original browser.
+It might come from curl.

+One way to retain control over the cookie data is to sign it using a secret key only known by the server.
+Rails does this for you.

+## Logging

+Logging is a compromise between having enough data to be able to debug a problem and having too much personally-identifying information about a user.

+Make sure not to log passwords, credit card numbers, or any other information that we do not strictly need.
+Err on the side of not logging any strings, if possible.

+In Rails, use the `filter_paramters` configuration setting to remove known attributes from the logs.

+In addition, if you are logging to a service over a network connection, make sure the connection itself is secured using TLS.

+## Personally-Identifying Information (PII)

+As much as you can, do not touch any information you don't need.
+Some tricks for this:

+- Send any credit card data directly to the payment processor from the client.
+  They'll give back a token, which we can store safely.
+- You probably don't need the user's sex, gender, date of birth, middle name, and so on.
+You might, but ask yourself first: do you?

 ## Randomization